dotnet/project-system/docs/repo/property-pages/how-to-add-a-new-launch-profile-kind.md

 - The `xamlResourceStreamName` parameter specifies the name of the embedded resource.
 This will be of the form "XamlRuleToCode:<XAMl file name>".
 - The `context` parameter should always be `PropertyPageContexts.Project`.
 - The `AppliesTo` attribute is required.
 The `Rule` will only be available to projects with the matching capability.
 - The `Order` attribute is also required.
-Generally `Order.Default` is fine.
+Generally an `orderPrecedence` of "0" is fine as there are limited situations where you would want to have multiple exports with the same `xamlResourceAssemblyName` and `xamlResourceStreamName` and so the order won't matter.
+Generally this would only be done to override the other metadata, such as the `AppliesTo` attribute, on an existing `ExportPropertyXamlRuleDefinitionAttribute`.

 ### Step 7: Add the assembly as MEF asset